foneandrew/CCalculator/README.md

 I had to replace the main methods from both programs (with methods designed to work with an external program) and rename a few others, but otherwise they are untouched, and all incorperated into the main program.
 They can be compiled with the basic makefile I made.
-(I made the programs on Linux Mint, so I am unsure if they will work on other platforms)
+(I made the programs on Linux Mint, so I am unsure if they will work on other platforms).
+The makefile will generate the 'CCalculator' program file.